 It’s the time of year that everything “pumpkin spice” turns up.
 Like it or not, it’s here!
 So, I thought I’d get a head start and share some of my favorite Halloween read-alouds, Halloween activities and some tips and tricks I’ve learned over the last few years that might help the day go a little smoother!
 If you don’t celebrate holidays in the classroom for whatever reason (hey, I’ve been there myself!), feel free to skip this post and I promise not to have hard feelings 😉

-First up, a little Halloween Directed Drawing activity.
 If you’ve never done a directed drawing activity with your class, it’s basically a step by step guided art lesson.
 Each step of the drawing is broken down to make it simpler for students.
 I especially love directed drawings because every single piece is so unique and students really beam with pride as they progress through the drawing.
+Here’s a little Halloween Directed Drawing activity to get your month started.
 You can try it out with your class and let me know if they enjoy it!
-Sign up for my weekly newsletter below and you can grab it for FREE.
+Sign up for my weekly newsletter here and you can download it in the Free Resource Library.

 One of my favorite things to do when I celebrate Halloween in the classroom is to use “spooky” music whenever I can.
 Whether it’s a cue to start cleaning up, during an activity or just to play quietly in the background while we read Halloween books with reading buddies, it’s nice to change things up a bit and add some FUN to our routine!
 I LOVE to use Kidz Bop Halloween because I know there won’t be any language I have to worry about (if you have Prime, you can stream it FREE).
 My favorite thing about Kidz Bop songs are that you can count on them to be totally G rated and not worry about something inappropriate popping up in the lyrics…a MUST for the classroom.